RedFroggy/spring-cucumber-messaging/README.md

 I mock third party call (.*) (.*) with return code (.*), content type: (.*) and file: (.*)
   # Example: I mock third party call GET /public/characters/2 with return code 200, content type: application/json and file: fixtures/bruce_wayne_marvel_api.fixture.json
 ```

+It relies on [WireMock](http://wiremock.org) for stubbing api calls.
+By default, the wiremock port is `8888`, if you need to override it you need to change the
+`redfroggy.cucumber.restapi.wiremock.port` property in your project.

 ## Run local unit tests